luisschwab/luisschwab.net/posts/portable-self-hosting.md

 ```

 # Mikrotik setup
-Note: you could do this using a virtualized pfSense just as well.
+Note: you could do this using anything that supports wireguard (pfSense, a simple linux host, etc.)

 Create a new Wireguard interface:
 ![](/img/blog/mikrotik-create-interface.png)